isaacsgi/tableau-azure-cluster/readme.md

 ###Use Tableau Server Configuration on Primary Networked Server to setup and configure Worker Networked Servers
 ###Configuration Pre-Requisite: Set 'hosts' files to see other servers
 The Hostnames and Private IP Adresses must be set in the Windows hosts files so each server can see the others as follows:
-- The Primary's Hostnames and Private IP Adress should be set in each file.
+* The Primary's Hostnames and Private IP Adress should be set in each file.
-- The Primary should have the Hostname and Private IP Address of each Worker.
+* The **Primary** should have the Hostname and Private IP Address of each Worker.
-- Each Worker should have the Hostname and Private IP Adress of the Primary **AND the other Worker**.
+* Each **Worker** should have the Hostname and Private IP Adress of the Primary **AND the other Worker.**

 See sample hosts files in ./scripts directory of this project.

 The hosts file can be found in this directory on each machine:
     **c:\Windows\System32\drivers\etc\**